 This is the most obvious side of acoustics.
 We’re all searching for this fabled “flat frequency response.”
 We know that the size and shape of a room contributes significantly to the frequency response of the room.
 Ergo (forgive the pun), we must address those frequency issues by altering the frequency response at the source.

 This is done with some sort of equalizer.
 In the past, engineers attempted to do this buy using some sort of graphic EQ.
 They would send the outputs of their mixing console through an EQ, which they tuned by ear, out to their studio monitors.

-Today we have very accurate products, such as the once listed above.
+Today we have very accurate products.
 These digital products can EQ a signal with surgical accuracy, but is that enough?